 "You may be astonished to hear what the other side has to say when they get before an ALJ.
 If you approach preparation of the case as if it were your own appeal, you will be better prepared to meet whatever contentions the other side raises."

 Parties to appeals often misconceive the issues.
 For some unknown reason, the claimant who has been disqualified for quitting without good cause spends time and energy producing such things as favorable performance reports to prove he or she was a good worker or, in a case of a discharge for alleged misconduct, comes to the hearing with a long list of complaints about the employing company and job conditions.

-Not focusing on preparations to meet or rebut the actual burden attached to the issue on a hearing notice .. is a grave mistake .. very difficult to undo with a second level appeal to an Unemployment Ins.
-Board of Review.
+Not focusing on the actual burdens attached to the issues on a hearing notice can be a grave mistake, very difficult to impossible to undo, with what isn't a second chance appeal, or a second level appeal to the higher authority Unemployment Insurance Board of Review.